wdurno/rl-hypothesis-1/README.md

 ![rl-hypothesis-1-graphic.png](rl-hypothesis-1-graphic.png)

+### Engineering details

+- Compute environment is a single, multi-purpose container.
+- VMs and Clusters will auto-terminate after executing work.
+- Spark worker nodes are assigned to preemptible machines, reducing compute costs by about 5 times.

 ## Results

 This experiment is currently inconclusive.
 Automation is complete, but I need to find the right parameters for my experiment.